 Before the class we will send you a list of ingredients, quantities and equipment so you can join ready to learn!
 We will also send you a reminder email 3 days before the class takes place that will include the Zoom link, titled “Your upcoming online Migrateful Class”.
 You can also find the Zoom link on the Online Event Page, accessible through the link included in the Eventbrite reminder email.

 Kashi’s cook-along dish will be Swahili Pilau and Kachumbari Salad.

 This menu has a vegan or meat option, Kashi will be cooking the meat option but will talk you through both alternatives.
-Allergens include: Celery.
+Allergens include: Mustard, celery.